tzcytpm/pl-comms-web/docs/labs.md

 Enables support for creating and joining video rooms, which are persistent video chats that users can jump in and out of.

-## privateLINE Comms Call video rooms (`feature_element_call_video_rooms`) [In Development]
+## privateLINE Comms Dev Call video rooms (`feature_element_call_video_rooms`) [In Development]

-Enables support for video rooms that use privateLINE Comms Call rather than Jitsi, and causes the 'New video room' option to create privateLINE Comms Call video rooms rather than Jitsi ones.
+Enables support for video rooms that use privateLINE Comms Dev Call rather than Jitsi, and causes the 'New video room' option to create privateLINE Comms Dev Call video rooms rather than Jitsi ones.

 This flag will not have any effect unless `feature_video_rooms` is also enabled.

 ## New group call experience (`feature_group_calls`) [In Development]

-This feature allows users to place and join native [MSC3401](https://github.com/matrix-org/matrix-spec-proposals/pull/3401) group calls in compatible rooms, using privateLINE Comms Call.
+This feature allows users to place and join native [MSC3401](https://github.com/matrix-org/matrix-spec-proposals/pull/3401) group calls in compatible rooms, using privateLINE Comms Dev Call.

 If you're enabling this at the deployment level, you may also want to reference the docs for the `element_call` config section.

-## Disable per-sender encryption for privateLINE Comms Call (`feature_disable_call_per_sender_encryption`)
+## Disable per-sender encryption for privateLINE Comms Dev Call (`feature_disable_call_per_sender_encryption`)

-The default for embedded privateLINE Comms Call in privateLINE Comms Web is per-participant encryption.
+The default for embedded privateLINE Comms Dev Call in privateLINE Comms Dev Web is per-participant encryption.
-This labs flag disables encryption for embedded privateLINE Comms Call in encrypted rooms.
+This labs flag disables encryption for embedded privateLINE Comms Dev Call in encrypted rooms.

-Under the hood this stops privateLINE Comms Web from adding the `perParticipantE2EE` flag for the privateLINE Comms Call widget url.
+Under the hood this stops privateLINE Comms Dev Web from adding the `perParticipantE2EE` flag for the privateLINE Comms Dev Call widget url.

 This is useful while we experiment with encryption and to make calling compatible with platforms that don't use encryption yet.